 The Organisation for Economic Cooperation and Development (OECD)Print

 The OECD was established in 1961 by the Convention on the Organisation for Economic Co-operation and Development.
 It replaced the Organisation for European Economic Co-operation (OEEC), which was founded in 1948 to administer the Marshall Plan of the United States for the reconstruction of Europe after World War II.
-Currently there are 33 member countries (including Hungary).
-The headquarters of the OECD is located in Paris.
+Currently there are 37 member countries (including Hungary).
+Colombia was the last state which has formally become an OECD Member in 2020.
+The OECD also opened accession discussions with Costa Rica and is currently considering the accession request of Argentina, Brazil, Peru, Croatia, Romania and Bulgaria.
+The headquarters of the OECD are located in Paris.
 The OECD groups together the most developed countries, and it plays a principal role as an economic policy forum where member countries meet and exchange views and information.
 The OECD, with its own theoretical and analytical work, helps to form and harmonise national economic policies.
 The OECD is a co-ordinating organisation, it dispenses neither money nor supranational authority.

 The OECD makes most of its own decisions by consensus, it has no power to initiate any sanctions.
 The main goals of the OECD include the development of the world economy through economic growth, high employment, the promotion of free market practices, the increase in the standard of living, and the preservation of monetary stability.